 - a.
 Patient files including source documentation and Informed Consent - b.
 Study files, including the protocol with all amendments, copies of all regulatory documentation, and all correspondence with the FDA and IRB - c.
 Pharmacy files including drug shipment, dispensing, and accountability records, and pharmacy-related correspondence

-Per FDA regulations, the Primary Investigator will retain records for a period of five (5) years following discontinuation of the study.
+Per FDA regulations and industry standards, the Primary Investigator will retain records for a period of no less than five (5) years following discontinuation of the study.